UCB-Psychology-QuACK/site/summer_bootcamp/bootcamp.md

 title: "Programming and Data Skills summer Bootcamp"
 ---

-# Summer Bootcamp
+## Welcome to our Programming and Data Skills summer Bootcamp!
-This is a four-session programming and data skills bootcamp in July 2021.
-We will focus on teaching key skills in R for data organization and visualization.
+This hands-on four session bootcamp will focus on teaching fundemental data skills in R with an emphasis on good data and coding practicies.
+The bootcamp is open to all RAs and post-bacs in the department.
+Graduate students are welcome too!

 **Core Goals:**
 1) Provide hands-on training in fundamental programming and data skills with real data.